godspeedsystems/gs-plugins/README.md

 5. Once your client is initialized, you can execute its subscription using the `subscribeToEvent` function.

+### let's use the 'cron-as-eventsource' plugin as an example

 #### cron config ( src/eventsources/cron.yaml )
 ```yaml